 "Space is big.
 Really big.
 You just won't believe how vastly hugely mind-bogglingly big it is.
 I mean, you may think it's a long way down the road to the chemist, but that's just peanuts to space."

 - The Hitchhiker's Guide to the Galaxy

-"We're made of star-stuff" - Carl Sagan, planetary scientist
+"We're made of star-stuff"

 "Pre-imagining is the imagining of things that are to be"

 - Leonardo da Vinci